 - August 4, 2016

-- Category: Debt Recovery, Debt restructuring, Insolvency and Bankruptcy Code 2016, Uncategorized
+- Categories: Debt Recovery, Debt restructuring, Insolvency and Bankruptcy Code 2016, Miscellaneous

 In what could just be the beginning of large cash rich groups with a real estate expertise taking over stressed assets, Piramal Group and Lodha Group are looking to set up asset restructuring companies (ARCs), people close to the development said.